 Most of the Library's electronic resources are available to registered students, faculty, and staff when away from campus, including while abroad.
-The Library offers two means of remote access, EZproxy and VPN.
+The Library offers two means of remote access, EZproxy and SRA.
+A select number of electronic resources are also available to Alumni.

 The EZproxy service requires no configuration.
 It can be used directly from our Articles and Databases listings.
 Off-campus users will be asked to supply their Princeton netIDs and passwords when first attempting to access a resource that requires authentication.
 Resources in the listings marked "Princeton Only" do not work through EZproxy and are available only from designated Library workstations within our physical libraries.